man and woman jogging outside

 Should I visit a primary care physician (PCP) before starting an exercise program?

-Are there warning signs that I may be doing too much too quickly?
+What are the warning signs that I may be doing too much too quickly?

-Immediately stop exercising if you experience chest pain, tightness, or shortness of breath.
+Immediately stop exercising if you experience chest pain, tightness or shortness of breath.
 Call 9-1-1 to seek medical treatment.

-Other signs may include:
+Other warning signs may include:

 • Joint swelling